evgenyb/iac-meetup/workshops/02-implement-azure-infrastructure-with-arm-templates/labs/lab-07/readme.md

-# Lab-07 - create YAML based Frond Door CI/CD pipeline
+# Lab-07 - create YAML based Front Door CI/CD pipeline

 Storage account CI/CD pipelines were implemented as classic Azure DevOps pipelines.
 To give you hands-on feeling what it takes to work with YAML based pipelines, let's implement Front Door pipeline using YAML syntax.